AngelBubarov/Test-Cases/README.md

 - 👋 Hi, I’m @AngelBubarov
-- 👀 I’m interested in QA
+- 👀 I’m interested in QA manual testing
-- 🌱 I’m currently learning QA
+- 🌱 I’m currently learning QA manual
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/angel-bubarov-a10b21213/

 <!---
 AngelBubarov/AngelBubarov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.